Search for Names, Places and Biographies

 further stumbling stones in Sievekingplatz 1 Ziviljustizgebäude:

-Heinrich Basch, Paul Blumenthal, Franz Daus, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Wilhelm Prochownick, Anna Rosenberg, Walter Rudolphi, Leonhard Stein
+Heinrich Basch, Paul Blumenthal, Franz Daus, Dr. Hermann Moritz Falk, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Wilhelm Prochownick, Anna Rosenberg, Walter Rudolphi, Leonhard Stein

 Dr. Alfred Rinteln, born on 27 July 1891 in Essen, deported on 25 Oct.
 1941 to Lodz, died there on 20 June 1942